 The Hogan Development Survey evaluates 11 forms of interpersonal behavior that can cause problems at work and in life.
 Behaviors associated with elevated HDS scores can be strengths, but when overused can derail relationships and careers.
 Individuals who understand their performance limitations have more successful careers.
-This report builds self-awareness by highlighting behavioral tendencies of which Mr. Poole may be unaware.
+This report builds self-awareness by highlighting behavioral tendencies of which Mr. Sample may be unaware.

 - The HDS identifies behavioral tendencies that emerge when a person is stressed, bored, or fatigued. - Research shows that people with lower HDS scores have fewer problems at work.
-High-risk and moderate-risk scores indicate areas of concern, but low scores indicate underused strengths that also deserve attention. - The average person has three or four high-risk HDS scores. - Mr. Poole's HDS scores should be interpreted in the context of his everyday performance provided by a measure of normal personality, like the Hogan Personality Inventory.
+High-risk and moderate-risk scores indicate areas of concern, but low scores indicate underused strengths that also deserve attention. - The average person has five or less moderate and high risk HDS scores. - Mr. Sample's HDS scores should be interpreted in the context of his everyday performance provided by a measure of normal personality, like the Hogan Personality Inventory.